facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 placed on parameters?
 Can they be inferred?

 **A** Ownership annotations will be required.
-From the perspective of this feature, they are equivilant to any other function declaration.
+From the perspective of this feature, they are equivalent to any other function declaration.
 Types in compilation may allow us to avoid this requirement.

 **Q** How does this relate to projects like Co-Effects?